Clarifai/clarifai-python/README.md

 # Create the resource lister.
 lister = ClarifaiResourceLister(stub, auth.metadata, auth.user_id, auth.app_id, page_size=16)

-# List all the concepts in the app showing:
+# List all the concepts in the app:
 concepts = []
 for c in lister.concepts_generator(): concepts.append(c)